ymcui/mrc-model-analysis/README.md

   - Yiming Cui, Wei-Nan Zhang, Wanxiang Che, Ting Liu, Zhigang Chen, Shijin Wang
   - Published in *iScience*

-***The repository is under construction.
-We are working on a protocol with a step-by-step guide.
-Hopefully, it will be released in May.***

 <p align="center">
     <br>
     <img src="./pics/graph_abs.png" width="90%"/>
     <br>
 </p>

 ## Requirements
 ```